-In a single year, 2022 saw an astonishing 18 weather-related catastrophes take place in the United States, which inflicted losses of more than $1 billion each.
+In a single year, the United States saw an astonishing 18 weather-related catastrophes take place in the United States, which inflicted losses of more than $1 billion each.
 These disasters spanned from droughts to floods, severe storms, tropical cyclones, wildfires, and winter storms.

 1. How Climate Change Can Affect Insurance Payouts